Top 10 mistakes to avoid when selling your property

 Choosing the wrong method of sale

-Some agencies will push you toward auction, no matter what.
+Some agencies will push you toward auction no matter what.
 But unless the property is exceptionally unique, hard to price, or the market is red hot, an auction may not be the way to go.
-There are exceptions, but generally, if there’s enough sales evidence to establish a price, there’s a fair amount of competition, an auction is not best for the vendor, it’s best for the agent.
-There are multiple ways to sell a property, from auction to tender, and the method used is based on market conditions, the property type, supply, and much more.
+There are exceptions, but generally, if there’s enough sales evidence to establish a rough price, and there isn’t a property shortage, an auction may not best for the vendor, it may be best for the agent.
+There are multiple ways to sell a property, from auction, expressions of interest to tender, and the method recommended by our agents is based on current market conditions, the property type, supply, and much more.
 An experienced real estate agent knows which method is the most effective for your property.

 We hold open houses because that’s what the buyers want.
 There are properties and circumstances where it’s not appropriate, but generally speaking, the best results are achieved when you tidy the place up, throw the doors open, and let people have a look around.
 Picture this: a young couple like what they see and ask for an offer form, and across the other side of the room, someone hears that, and they want a form too.
 Latecomers see people walking around with offer forms in their hands and talking to the agent.
 They all want this house.
 It’s now game on.
 They don’t need to be told to make a good offer; they will.
 That’s the power of a well-run open house.